640 South State StreetDover, Delaware 19901

 Relaxation.
 Children can be guided through relaxation exercises, such as deep breathing and stretching, to reduce discomfort.

-Other nonpharmacological pain management may utilize alternative therapies, such as acupuncture, massage, or biofeedback, to eliminate discomfort.
+Other nonpharmacological pain management may use alternative therapies, such as acupuncture, massage, or biofeedback, to ease discomfort.

 Each child experiences pain differently.
 It is important to tailor a pain treatment plan based on each child’s needs.
 Finding the best plan often requires testing a variety of treatments by trial and error.